 Once bulbs are removed from their packages, chances are you won’t be able to tell which is which.
 Keep them contained, labeled or sorted until you’re ready to plant.

 How to Create Beautiful Spring Bulb Displays

-1. Cluster for color.
 If you don’t have a lot of space, group one or two varieties together to create maximum impact.
 Concentrating color in small spaces delivers the most bang for your buck.
 Think bright, contrasting color if you’re the adventurous type.
 Muted pastels offer something more elegant.

-2. Succession splendor.
 Select a few varieties with different bloom times.
 Intermingling early-, mid- and late-season bloomers sets the stage for an entire season of showstopping color.

-3. Create layers.
 Adopt the double-decker technique and plant small, earlier flowering types such as crocus or scilla on top of larger mid- to late-spring blooming bulbs—tulips, daffodils and alliums.

 Force bulbs to bloom early by storing them in the refrigerator eight to 16 weeks, depending on variety.
-Keep them away from fresh fruit and veggies, as their gases cause spoilage.
+Keep them away from fresh fruits and veggies, as their gases cause spoilage.
 Once they’re properly chilled, transfer to a container filled with good quality potting mix.
 Store the container in an unheated garage or cellar until new growth emerges.
 Keep them in a cool, bright location indoors to enjoy spring a bit early.
 Then move them to a sunny location outside where you can enjoy the view.